threat-hunting/awesome_Threat-Hunting/README.md

 **Tools**
 - [HASSH](https://github.com/salesforce/hassh): HASSH is a network fingerprinting standard which can be used to identify specific Client and Server SSH implementations.
 The fingerprints can be easily stored, searched and shared in the form of a small MD5 fingerprint.
+- [JA3](https://github.com/salesforce/ja3): JA3 is a standard for creating SSL client fingerprints in an easy to produce and shareable way.

 **Trainings**
 - [Awesome Threat Detection and Hunting Repository](https://github.com/0x4D31/awesome-threat-detection#resources)